MalekMansour/Killer-Invasion/Documentation.md

 # Base
-This is a complete documentation of the making of the horror game "Killer Invasion".
+* This is a complete documentation of the making of the horror game "Killer Invasion".
-The game will be made using Unity & C#
+* The game will be made using Unity & C#
-The game will be published on Itch.io & Gamejolt & possibly Steam
+* The game will hopefully be published on Steam & Itch.io.

 ### 2024-03-28:
 * Added a website bar.